ActivitySim/activitysim/docs/gettingstarted.rst

 ActivitySim includes a :ref:`cli` for creating examples and running the model.

-To setup and run the :ref:`example`, do the following:
+To setup and run the primary :ref:`example`, do the following:

 * Open a command prompt
 * Activate the Anaconda environment with ActivitySim installed (i.e. asimtest)